PrimeLens/react-boiler-create-react-app-with-multipage-and-complex-UI/README.md

 Pulling in vendor libraries for client side runtime that are packaged through npm.
 For example we want the use of Underscore _ or window._ we will import the npm package lodash only once in the app and assign it to the window level object

-Pulling in vendor libraries that are downloaded as .js or .min.js and stored in the public folder For examples of how to do this I am linking to testvendor.js and normalize.css
+Pulling in vendor libraries that are downloaded as .js or .min.js and stored in the public folder For examples of how to do this I am linking to testvendor.js and bootstrap.min.css